 Going paperless is about more than just the environment.
-Using the right paperless apps will not only bring you all the benefits of a paperless business, but they will make the transition to a paperless business as smooth as possible.
+Using the right paperless apps will bring you all the benefits of a paperless business and make the transition to a paperless business as smooth as possible.

 In this article, you’ll find out why you should go paperless, how to go paperless, and the best paperless applications your business can use.